Red-Ravens/soccer-updater/README.md

 Because I had always intended to use [pythonanywhere](https://wwpythonanywhere.com) to run this script daily, I had to develop a way to use their website which has strict whitelists and blacklists.
 Since US Soccer doesn't currently have an API that provides match info, I used [importio](https://www.import.io/) to build a custom JSON API that also complies with pythonanywhere's whitelist.
 The two links in `SoccerUpdaterImportio.py` return full upcoming match info and full past match info, respectively.

+This has since been deprecated since I got a Rasperry Pi.
+Now, `BeautifulSoup4` is used to parse the US soccer website.

 #### Making Markdown

 The next section parses the importio JSON and creates tables.
 The tables are divided into MNT, WNT, U-23 MNT, U-23 WNT, U-20 MNT, U-20 WNT, and Other.
 Currently, the Other table does not get posted in favor of posting the recent MNT and WNT results.
 I have set the row limit to 4 for all tables to reduce clutter.
 The first row of the MNT and WNT tables is sent to ussoccer_bot for match thread creation purposes.